PotatoProject/Leaflet/README.md

 ## Main features
 - Material design
-- Multi device online sync
+- Completely cross platform
 - List/grid view for notes
-- Multiple note extras, such as lists, images and remainders
+- Multiple note extras, such as lists, images and drawings
-- Lock notes with a pin or password for hiding them on main menu
+- Lock notes with a pin or password or biometrics
+- Hide notes content on the main page
-- Search notes for content/title with various filters
+- Search notes with various filters
 - Complete theme personalization
-- Local backup/restore functionality
+- Local backup/restore functionality with encryption
 - Trash and archive for notes
+- Database encryption
+- Tags for notes

 ## Planned features
-- [x] Note tags
-- [ ] Launcher widget
-- [ ] Quick note QS tile
+- [ ] New sync api integration
-- [ ] Partial markdown support
+- [ ] Folders
-- [x] Multiple image loading
-- [ ] Voice notes
+- [ ] Refined UI for desktop platforms
-- [x] Drawings

 ## Compiling the app
 Before anything, be sure to have a working flutter sdk setup.